RedwoodJS 4

 00:20:40 - Dom Saadi

 I think that's really important.
 A lot of the things we're realizing, especially with startups, is you kind of need auth from day one.
-You're pretty much always going to need it.
-Right?
-Even.
-Especially in staging, when you're probably the most vulnerable because you don't have the most security or you're trying to move fast and you're trying to deploy a lot.
-So for these things, the router, especially not to have auth would be.
-It's a lot of work and it's a lot of work to do after the fact.
+You're pretty much always going to need it, especially in staging, when you're probably the most vulnerable because you don't have the most security, or you're trying to move fast and you're trying to deploy a lot.
+So for these things, especially not to have auth in the router, it's a lot of work, and it's a lot of work to do after the fact.
 So it's nice to have that up front.

 00:21:15 - Anthony Campolo